SamRezDev/SamRezDev/README.md

 # Hi there 👋 My name is  A.Sami
-I'm a Software Engineer working on projects and looking for opportunities !
+I'm a Software Engineer  looking for opportunities !

-Notable Projects :
+*Notable Projects* :

-##  **Shita No Saki , what anime is this?**
+*  **Shita No Saki , what anime is this?**

 A website where it can detect a show's name just by posting a screenshot from it.

 Link to the app : https://whatanimeisthis.herokuapp.com/

 Source code : https://github.com/SamRezDev/ShitaNoSaki-What-anime-is-this-

-##  **Waddish ?**
+*  **Waddish ?**

-  I also worked on a MERN stack app aimed to suggest to you what food to eat based on your preference and what you ate the past few days.
+ A website aimed to suggest to you what food to eat based on your preference and what you ate the past few days.

 Link to the app :  https://waddish.herokuapp.com/
 Source code : https://github.com/SamRezDev/WaddishClient